pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"used-prior-global-declaration"+OR+"E0118")

 ### [E0202](#E0202) (method-hidden)<a name="E0202"></a>
-An attribute defined in %s line %s hides this method Used when a class defines a method which is hidden by an instance attribute from an ancestor class or set by some client code.
+An attribute defined in %s line %s hides this method.

+Used when a class defines a method which is hidden by an instance attribute from an ancestor class or set by some client code.

 **:x: Incorrect code**